AetherModel/Aether/doc/grid.md

 The user needs to specify the shape of the grid, which specifies the grid shape and the number of root nodes.
 Shapes include: sphere (1 root node), sphere6 (6 root nodes), cubesphere (6 root nodes), dipole (1 root node), dipole4 (4 root nodes), and dipole6 (6 root nodes).

+### The Sphere Grid

+The sphere grid is a normal longitude, latitude, altitude grid.

 ### The Cubesphere Grid

 The cubesphere grid is composed of 6 different faces, similar to a cube, but where each cube "face" is pushed out to form a sphere.
 The corners of the cube intersect the sphere, and all of the other grid points on the cube are pushed out to form the cube.
 One cube face defines the southern polar region, one face defines the northern polar region, and the other four faces are spaced in longitude around the equatorial region.
 For the cubesphere grid, the (k) dimension is altitude.
 The (i, j) system is set up so that (i) is considered left-right on the cube face, while (j) is up-down.
 For the four faces around the equator, (i, j) is roughly (lon, lat), but not exactly.
 For the polar faces, the relationship between (i, j) and longitude, latitude is much more complex.